ZaneH/kg/content/code/topics/blocksec/garden.md

 ## Foundry 0 to 100

-- Start simple.
+- Start simple `forge init my-project`.
 You may need to restart your project once or twice.
 - Learn to create interfaces for external contracts and use them.
 - Good to know:
     - `hex"..."` is a `bytes` literal.
 It's the easiest way to create bytes from hex.